-5.3.1 Microsoft Security Patches
+5.3.1 Microsoft Windows Update

 Microsoft regularly issues security patches to address potential security holes in the Windows 10 operating system.
-The default setting of Windows Update to notify users of patches without downloading them is disabled.
-As a result, the Windows Update status is not up to date.
-Clicking on "Check for updates" enables the automatic updates and starts the update immediately.
+The default setting of Windows Update on Fiery servers is to notify users of patches without downloading them.
+Clicking on "check for updates" enables the automatic updates and starts the update immediately.

-5.3.2 Windows Update Tools
+5.3.2 Windows update tools

 Windows-based Fiery servers are capable of using standard Microsoft methods to update all applicable Microsoft security patches.
 The Fiery server does not support any other third-party update tools for retrieving security patches.
-EFI has its own dedicated system update tool to handle Fiery software patches.

-5.3.3 Windows Antivirus Software
+5.3.3 Windows antivirus software

+Fiery servers use Windows 10 Defender, Microsoft's antivirus software, to protect Fiery servers.
 In general, antivirus software can be used with a Fiery server.
 Antivirus software comes in many varieties and may package many components and features to address a particular threat.

 Here are a few guidelines to help customers have confidence in the antivirus software they choose.
-Please note that antivirus software is most useful in a local FACI kit configuration, where users have the potential to infect the Fiery server with a virus through standard Windows actions.
-For Fiery servers without a FACI kit, it is still possible to launch antivirus software on a remote PC and scan a shared Fiery server hard drive.
+Please note that antivirus software is most useful when installed, configured, and run on the Fiery server itself.
+For Fiery servers without a local configuration, it is still possible to launch antivirus software on a remote PC and scan a shared Fiery server hard drive.
 However, EFI suggests that the Fiery Administrator work directly with the antivirus software manufacturer for operational support.

 The following are the EFI guidelines for each of the components of Windows antivirus software:

+• Virus engine

-Virus engine - When an antivirus engine scans the Fiery server, regardless of whether it's a scheduled scan or not, it may affect Fiery performance.
+When an antivirus engine scans the Fiery server, regardless of whether it's a scheduled scan or not, it may affect Fiery performance.

+Antispyware

-Antispyware - An antispyware program may affect Fiery performance when files are coming into a Fiery server.
-Examples are incoming print jobs, files that download during a Fiery System Update or an automatic update of applications running on a Fiery server.
+An antispyware programme may affect Fiery performance when files are coming into a Fiery server.
+Examples are incoming print jobs, files that download during a Fiery system update or an automatic update of applications running on a Fiery server.

+Built-in firewall

-Built-in firewall - Since the Fiery server has a firewall, antivirus firewalls are not generally required.
+Since the Fiery server has a firewall, antivirus firewalls are not generally required.
 EFI recommends that customers work with their own IT department and refer to section 3.1 of this document if there is a need to install and run a built-in firewall that comes as part of antivirus software.

+Antispam

-Antispam - Fiery supports print-via-email and scan-to-email features.
+Fiery supports print-via-email and scan-to-email features.
 We recommend that a server-based spam filtering mechanism be used.
 Fiery servers can also be configured to print documents from specified email addresses.
 The antispam component is not required because running a separate email client (such as Outlook) on the Fiery server is not a supported operation.

-Whitelist and blacklist - The whitelist and blacklist functionalities should not typically have adverse effects on the Fiery server.
+Whitelist and blacklist

+The whitelist and blacklist functionalities should not typically have adverse effects on the Fiery server.
 EFI strongly recommends that the customer configure this functionality so that it does not blacklist Fiery modules.

-HID and application control - Because of the complex nature of HID and application control, the antivirus configuration must be tested and carefully confirmed when either of these features is in use.
-When tuned properly, HID and application control are excellent security measures and coexist with the Fiery server.
-However, it is very easy to cause server issues with the wrong HID parameter settings and wrong file exclusions - many times caused by "accepting the defaults."
-The solution is to review the selected options in HID and/or application control settings in conjunction with Fiery server settings such as network ports, network protocols, application executables, configuration files, temp files and so on.
+• HIPS and application control

+Because of the complex nature of Host Intrusion Protection System (HIPS) and application control, the antivirus configuration must be tested and carefully confirmed when either of these features is in use.
+When tuned properly, HIPS and application control are excellent security measures and coexist with the Fiery server.
+However, it is very easy to cause server issues with the wrong HIPS parametre settings and wrong file exclusions - many times caused by "accepting the defaults."
+The solution is to review the selected options in HIPS and/or application control settings in conjunction with Fiery server settings such as network ports, network protocols, application executables, configuration files, temp files, and so on.

-5.4 Email Viruses
+5.4 Email viruses